Green Bay Packers: Super Bowl XLV champions (2010)

-Up until week 14, McCarthy delegated play calling duties to associate head coach Tom Clements.
-However, the team's struggling offense made McCarthy decide to take back play calling duties.
+Up until week 14, McCarthy delegated playcalling duties to associate head coach Tom Clements.
+However, the team's struggling offense made McCarthy decide to take back play-calling duties.
 During that first game that McCarthy resumed play calling, the Packers ran the ball for 230 yards in 44 carries.
 Green Bay then finished the season 10–6 and 2nd in the NFC North behind the Minnesota Vikings.
 The Packers beat the Washington Redskins in the NFC wild-card game to advance to the divisional round with the Arizona Cardinals.
 A similar play to tie the game against the Cardinals happened between Aaron Rodgers and Jeff Janis.
-Janis caught a 41-yard touchdown from Rodgers which sent the game into overtime.
+Janis caught a 41-yard touchdown which sent the game into overtime.
 However, the Packers fell to Arizona 26–20, ending their season.

-After a 4–6 start to the season, the Packers went on a six-game winning streak to finish the regular season with a 10–6 record.
-The team clinched the NFC North for the fifth time in six years with their Week 17 win over the Detroit Lions.
-At the conclusion of the regular season, the success of his team made McCarthy the fourth head coach in NFL history to guide his team to eight or more consecutive playoff appearances.
-They routed the fifth-seeded New York Giants, 38–13, in the wild-card round of the playoffs and upset the top-seeded Dallas Cowboys, 34–31, in the divisional round of the playoffs, but their season came to an end when they were beaten by the second-seeded Atlanta Falcons in the NFC Championship Game, 44–21.
+After a 4–6 start to the 2017 season, the Packers went on a six-game winning streak to finish the regular season with a 10–6 record.
+The team clinched the NFC North for the fifth time in six years.
+They routed the New York Giants, 38–13, in the wild-card round of the playoffs and upset the top-seeded Dallas Cowboys, 34–31, in the divisional round, but their season ended when they were beaten by the Atlanta Falcons in the NFC Championship Game, 44–21.